 One thing that I found particularly interesting about the film on watching it again was how it perfectly mirrors the general moviegoing public’s populist tastes of the time.
 10 To Midnight is a perfect hybrid of both vigilante film and slasher movie which was brave as the filmmakers could have just played it safe and churned out another Charles Bronson vehicle starring a functional but uninteresting adversary.

-Instead they made a film with a killer who was just as interesting and quirky as Bronson’s character.
+Instead, they made a film with a killer who was just as interesting and quirky as Bronson’s character.
 In fact, Gene Davis who plays Warren Stacy gives a performance that truly goes the extra mile!
-It’s a freaky turn that is comparable with Betsy Palmer in Friday the 13th or Andrew Robinson as Scorpio in Dirty Harry- performances that are so full-on and brilliant when portraying mentally unstable people that they are utterly believeable but without curdling into camp or pantomimesque theatrics.
+It’s a freaky turn that is comparable with Betsy Palmer in Friday the 13th or Andrew Robinson as Scorpio in Dirty Harry- performances that are so full-on and brilliant when portraying mentally unstable people that they are utterly believable but without curdling into camp or pantomimesque theatrics.

 Not only were the vigilante and slasher genres popular at the cinema but also with the home video audiences of the day.
 The video was rapidly building in stature and earning a reputation as a ‘must have’ piece of technology for every home.
 Thus video shops started to spring up everywhere with the more extreme genres proving to be the most popular with the general public.
-Ahh, the golden days when video shop shelves were filled with wall to wall horror, action and kung-fu movies, each with lurid and sensationalistic cover artwork.
+Ahh, the golden days when video shop shelves were filled with wall-to-wall horror, action and kung-fu movies, each with lurid and sensationalistic cover artwork.
 The makers of 10 To Midnight knew this all too well and so made a movie that perfectly tapped into this creatively and without making some obvious cynical cash-in.

 You’re probably thinking that as this is a Charles Bronson movie you know the kind of formula to expect.
 But this film actually subverts that narrative.
 Instead of a Death Wish vibe this film actually has a Dirty Harry-type storyline in that instead of being a ‘civilian who fights back’ here Mr Bronson is ‘the cop who bends the law to apprehend the bad guy’ but with a sting in the tail.

-In fact this ‘all seeing eye’ awarded to the film’s audience is something that elevates this movie from just being a stock post-Death Wish Charles Bronson film.
+In fact, this ‘all-seeing eye’ awarded to the film’s audience is something that elevates this movie from just being a stock post-Death Wish Charles Bronson film.
 We get to see the devilish deeds of Stacy and how much of a depraved, sleazy and warped character he really is.
 In other words, he’s perfect for an early 80’s exploitation movie.

 Stacy’s character points the film firmly towards slasher movie territory.
-Theres also a nod towards the ‘true crime’ genre of documentaries and pulp paperbacks as the film and Warren’s character seem to be influenced by real life felons and ‘serial killer as celebrity’ culture.
+There’s also a nod towards the ‘true crime’ genre of documentaries and pulp paperbacks as the film and Warren’s character seem to be influenced by real-life felons and ‘serial killer as celebrity’ culture.

 The first time we see him in the film he’s getting ready to go out for the night.
-He’s very good looking, has a perfect body and is very vain with it.
+He’s very good-looking, has a perfect body and is very vain with it.
 There’s a vibe of Ted Bundy crossed with a proto-Patrick Bateman (American Psycho) about him.
 Stacy even drives a VW Beetle which was synonymous with Bundy.

 We then see him chatting up a couple of young women in a cinema but only to make sure they recognise him and can later vouch for his whereabouts.
 He’s constructing his own alibi whilst the audience can see what he really does.
-He sneaks out of the movie theater through a bathroom window once the film has started, stalks a woman who rebuffed him at his work picnic (!) and murders both her and her date at a lakeside location.
+He sneaks out of the movie theatre through a bathroom window once the film has started, stalks a woman who rebuffed him at his work picnic (!) and murders both her and her date at a lakeside location.
 This scene is very important to the film as a whole.
 It establishes that this is as much a slasher movie as it is a Bronson action flick.
 The fact that the young woman and her partner were mid-carnal encounter hammers this home even further with such an act being a sin within the slasher genre.

 It also establishes a key feature of the killer and the film’s sleaziness as a whole.
 He likes to strip naked prior to killing his victims.
 In fact, there were two versions of this film made- one in which Davis is completely naked in the murder scenes and another in which he is only wearing briefs.
 This tactic would make sure that there was at least one version of the film which could be shown on TV without it being deemed too sexually explicit.

 With this first murder, notice the way the woman is killed with the camera invading her body space and the prolonged, almost uncomfortably long time that it takes for Stacy to actually bump her off.
 This allows the audience to fully see her terrified reaction to her impending fate.
 The film milks this for all it’s worth especially with the fact that both victim and murderer are naked.
-You get to witness how twisted and perverted Stacy really is with the audience getting the impression that he is enjoying the build up to the murder almost as much as the actual deed itself.
-The terror he evokes from his victim is very much the foreplay to the terrible deed itself.
+You get to witness how twisted and perverted Stacy really is with the audience getting the impression that he is enjoying the build-up to the murder almost as much as the actual deed itself.
+The terror he evokes from his victim is very much the foreplay to the slaying.

 When Stacy climbs back into the cinema he flushes down the toilet the rubber gloves he was wearing when he killed the lakeside couple.
 This is another interesting facet of the film.
 The movie shows the killer to be forensically minded.
 This was years before the multiple CSI series brought that aspect of policing and criminality into the sphere of entertainment.
 We later see more examples of Stacy being forensically aware as we witness him thoroughly washing the knife he uses to kill the roommate of the previous victim whose diary Stacy goes to seize.
-Stacy even uses rubber gloves when we see him making dirty phone calls from various public phone booths as to not leave fingerprints on the receiver.
+Stacy even uses rubber gloves when we see him making dirty phone calls from various public phone booths so as to not leave fingerprints on the receiver.

 When the diary of one of Warren’s victims (who is also one of his workmates) exposes the deceased’s true feelings towards him (‘a creep’) this makes him a suspect in Kessler’s eyes even though the journal also mentions other men in a less than flattering light.
 Leo and his partner, McAnn decide to visit Stacy at his apartment.
 It’s when asking to use the toilet that Kessler has a look around in Warren’s bathroom.
 He spies some porno magazines (these are shown to be gay porn- is Warren, in fact, a closet homosexual?
-Has the killer placed these there as a red herring for any potentially preying eyes?
+Has the killer placed these there as a red herring for any potentially prying eyes?
 Are the filmmakers trying to imply that this is why he hates women?) but more importantly, a device used for masturbation.

 Warren is interviewed.In one of the most notorious scenes of the film, the sexual aid is brought out with Bronson sarcastically asking what the appliance is used for before roaring ‘It’s for jacking off!’
 It’s during this meeting that we find out about an incident from Warren’s childhood that adds to Kessler’s sense of unease about him- he cut a small girl, was reported to the police by the girl’s mother and so as retaliation smashed one of her windows and threw a dead cat inside.
-Kessler also becomes a bit too ‘hands on’ during his interrogation of Stacy, at one point grabbing his head to make sure he looks at pictures of the murdered women.
+Kessler also becomes a bit too ‘hands-on’ during his interrogation of Stacy, at one point grabbing his head to make sure he looks at pictures of the murdered women.
 Leo is firmly from the ‘act first, ask questions later’ school of policing.
-But, whilst a policeman like Leo may be great in an exploitation film from the 70’s and 80’s, would we really want such authority figures operating in real life?
+But, whilst a policeman like Leo may be great in an exploitation film from the 70s and 80s, would we really want such authority figures operating in real life?

 Kessler is willing to bend the rules and even resort to violence to get a confession.
 This is extremely problematic and will backfire on Leo later on in the film.